MaTReXe/Quiz_Silver_v1.3.6/README.md

 ## Disclaimer

 This extension is provided as is without any warranty of any kind.
 Also, Author is not responsible for any kind of damage caused by this piece of software. **USE AT YOU OWN RISK**.

-## FAQs

-1. **Who is the original author of source code?**<br>A COMSATS student named harispasha originally wrote the source code and published the compiled version of the extension [here](https://github.com/itsumarfarooq/quizsliver).
-2. **How I got this source code?**<br>Haris Pasha was thinking to end the support for his extension and was looking for a new maintainer I contacted him, and he gave it to me.

 ## What's New?